ramizhajj1/cse15l-lab-reports/Week 1 Lab Report.md

 ![Image](vscode.jpeg)

 Once you are into VSCode, you can create files, folders, and start running code.
 You can even open up a terminal and run commands through VSCode.

+## Remotely Connecting

+The next step is to remotely connect to the server.
+This is very helpful to be able to work collaboratively and to be able to conect to a server from anywhere.

+The first step you want to take is to use ssh by typing this command into your terminal: $ ssh cs15lwi23zz@ieng6.ucsd.edu.

+It will then return the following message:
+ssh cs15lwi23zz@ieng6.ucsd.edu
+The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.
+RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+Are you sure you want to continue connecting (yes/no/[fingerprint])?
+Password:

+to which you will respond 'y' and enter your password that you created earlier.
+You are now connected and your terminal should show something like this: